rawidaniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

     * Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.
 13. 12-directory_permissions
     * Script that creates a directory called my_dir with permissions 751 in the working directory.
+14. 13-change_group
+    * Script that changes the group owner to school for the file hello.